furoce/CVPR2020-Person-Re-identification-Person-Search/README.md

 # CVPR2020_person_re_identification
 CVPR2020 Paper about Person Re-identification and Person Search

-All CVPR2020 Paper are released.[open access](http://openaccess.thecvf.com/CVPR2020.py),[Work Shop](http://openaccess.thecvf.com/CVPR2020_workshops/menu.py)
+All CVPR2020 Paper are [released](http://openaccess.thecvf.com/CVPR2020.py)
-You can download all the paper from [Google Drive]() or [Baidu Drive,code:qj50](https://pan.baidu.com/s/1ZRHj6SbSTrBDTfPWhid6nA)
+You can download all the paper from [Google Drive]() or [Baidu Drive code:qj50](https://pan.baidu.com/s/1ZRHj6SbSTrBDTfPWhid6nA)

 Downlaod just for person re-identification and person search.[Google Drive](  ) or [Baidu Drive,code:xxxx]()